LostInBrittany/wasm-codelab/step-06/README.md

 import { } from '';

 /**
- * TODO: Create a class for your element that extends the LitElement
+ * TODO: Create a class for our element that extends the LitElement
  * base class.
  */
 class GameOfLife { }